-Applications for admission to Northland College are evaluated individually to assess each student's level of preparedness for both academic success and ability to become a contributing member of the Northland College learning community.
+Applications for admission to Northland College are evaluated individually to assess each student's preparedness for both academic success and the ability to become a contributing member of the Northland College learning community.

-Admission Criteria for New Entering Students
+Admission Criteria for First Year Students

-Applications for admission are accepted on a rolling basis and are evaluated in terms of high school curriculum, gradepoint average, class rank (when available), and ACT or SAT test scores.
+Applications for admission are accepted on a rolling basis.
+Each is evaluated on the basis of high school curriculum, cumulative grade-point average, class rank (when available), and ACT or SAT test scores.
 Before individual admissibility can be determined by the Office of Admissions, applicants must submit the following:

-- 1. a Northland College Application for Admission or the Common Application; - an unofficial or official copy of high school transcripts; - 3. if your cumulative, unweighted high school grade-point average is below a 3.0, on a scale of 4.0, Northland College requires an ACT or SAT test score report.
-(For the purpose of admissions, we will accept official, unofficial, or self-reported score reports.)
+- 1. a Northland College Application for Admission or the Common Application; - 2.
+An unofficial or official copy of high school transcripts; - 3.
+An unofficial or official copy of ACT or SAT test scores.
+(If your cumulative, unweighted high school gradepoint average is above a 3.0 on a scale of 4.0, you do not have to submit test scores.)